jamesplease/fade-dropdown-menu/README.md

 CSS Dropdown 1
 ========================

 This is the first of a few CSS dropdown menus I've made.
-It's semantic and entirely CSS, and chock full of features like a fade in and out.
+It's semantic and entirely CSS, and chock-full of features like a fade in and out.
 To view it live, head over to

 [http://sbc.swarthmore.edu][sbc]